 While learning to build niche websites isn’t hard, it’s the marketing part that might take more legwork.
 Consider finding your first handful of clients on platforms like UpWork, Indeed, or Fiverr.
 As you get the ball rolling, don’t forget to collect testimonials from past clients so selling your services to new clients becomes easier.

 Why start a niche website business?

-- There is very little to no startup costs to get started in a service industry that’s in-demand.
+- There’s very little to no cost to get started in a service industry that’s in-demand.

 - You can cut the time you spend creating niche websites in half once you create reusable website templates for yourself.

 - Building niche websites can be an engaging business venture if you have an eye for design.